F5Networks/f5-cloud-failover-extension/contributing/README.md

 The purpose of the F5 Cloud Failover (CF) iControl LX extension is to provide L3 failover functionality in cloud environments, effectively replacing Gratuitous ARP (GARP).
 This requires moving/updating certain cloud resources during a failover event, as described below.

-- Failover IP(s) - Update IP configurations on a NIC, update EIP associations, update forwarding rule target instance, etc.
+- Failover IP(s) - Move Azure IP configuration(s) between NICs, update AWS EIP/private IP associations, and move GCP alias IP(s) between instances to point to a virtual address on the active BIG-IP device.
-- Failover Route(s) - Update User-Defined Routes (UDR), update route table, etc.
+- Failover Route(s) - Update Azure user-defined Routes (UDR), AWS route tables, and GCP forwarding rule targets to point to a self IP address of the active BIG-IP device.

 Additional reasons for providing a consolidated solution include: